ash-lash051007/IITISoC-Project-S-A/README.md

 ## Shared Database

-A centralized database (`task_allocator_node`) tracks all detected waste items, robot states, and task assignments using in-memory Python dictionaries, communicating with the rest of the system entirely over ROS2 topics.
+A centralized database (`waste_database_node`) tracks all detected waste items, robot states, and task assignments using in-memory Python dictionaries, communicating with the rest of the system entirely over ROS2 topics.
 A live web dashboard (`waste_database/dashboard/waste_dashboard.html`), served via `rosbridge_server`, visualizes real-time system status.
 Full schema and workflow details are documented in the final report.

 ---